-Facebook murder suspect Steve Stephens could be anywhere
+Cleveland murder suspect Steve Stephens kills himself after pursuit

-Steve Stephens, 37, is wanted for the death of Robert Godwin -- a self-taught mechanic and grandfather of 14 who was shot while walking home from an Easter meal Sunday in Cleveland.
+Stephens, 37, is wanted for the death of Robert Godwin -- a self-taught mechanic and grandfather of 14 who was shot while walking home from an Easter meal in Cleveland.
 Video of the killing was posted on Facebook.

-A reported sighting of Stephens in Philadelphia turned out to be false.
-So did reported sightings in Baltimore, police said.
+More than 400 tips have funneled in from as far away as Texas, Cleveland Police Chief Calvin Williams said Tuesday.
+Many were reported sightings that turned out to be false.

 So authorities have embarked on the dangerous task of searching Cleveland's abandoned buildings while hoping a $50,000 reward will spur anyone with information about Stephens' location to come forward.